A Guide to Single-Entry Bookkeeping

 Financial Reporting Capabilities

-When it comes to financial reporting, the single-entry system falls short.
+The single-entry system falls short in financial reporting.
 Its limited reporting is unsuitable for businesses requiring detailed financial statements and analysis.
-The Single entry system does not include accounts receivable and payable, stock and fixed assets, or tracking loans and equity.
+The single-entry system does not include accounts receivable and payable, stock and fixed assets, or loan and equity tracking.

 On the other hand, double entry bookkeeping gives a clearer picture of how a company is doing financially, making it easier to create detailed reports and make better decisions.